sidorof/Thymus-timeseries/README.rst

 ::

-        This static method trims the lengths of two timeseries and returns two timeseries with the same length.
+        This static method trims the lengths of timeseries and returns the timeseries trimmed to the same length.

         The idea is that in order to do array operations there must be a common length for each timeseries.